 The Vancouver Foundation is Canada's largest community foundation, working throughout British Columbia to harness the gifts of ideas, money, time, and energy to build healthy, vibrant, livable communities.

 Vancouver Foundation has supported us since our inception, and is currently contributing $100,000 (2021) to our education and system-change activities related to housing and child care.

 We’re proud to have the support of the Vancouver Foundation, and we’d like you to consider supporting them!
 Learn about the many ways you can make a gift, here.

 Avalon Accounting provides online accounting for entrepreneurs — including entrepreneurial non-profits like Generation Squeeze!
 We used to work five feet from them at Victoria's Watershed co-working space, but they've outgrown those digs and are now a pretty big deal 🚀

 Not only does Avalon make our own bookkeeping an absolute breeze, they're also monthly donors to Generation Squeeze, chipping in $50/month. 💖

 If you're looking for some stress-free accounting, you should check them out.

 And don't forget to sign up for Joe's Monday email newsletter.
 With quick, personal tips for running and growing your business, it's one of our favourites!

-We expect to receive approximately $35,000 in Membership and Donor contributions through 2019, supporting the full range of our activities and operations.
+We expect to receive between $10,000 to $30,000 annually in Donor contributions, supporting the full range of our activities and operations.